Labour MP Gaurav Sharma speaks out; accuses PM and her office of a 'cover-up'

 "On Tuesday the Caucus suspended Gaurav on the basis of repeated breaches of trust.
 This latest example of releasing and misrepresenting conversations with his colleague's reinforces that decision and will be discussed by caucus.

-"As the Prime Minister said on Tuesday we anticipated Gaurav would continue to re-litigating matters in this way.
+"As the Prime Minister said on Tuesday, we anticipated Gaurav would continue re-litigating matters in this way.

 "He has still not responded to our communications about entering into mediation, instead using the media to make his point," said a spokesperson for the Prime Minister.